Duofiller/docs/Setup/assembly Mono.md

 <br>
 <br>
 <br>
 Fasten the foam pad on the tubeholder.
-Center hole on foam pad to align on center hole of bracket:<br>
+Center hole on the foam pad is to align on center hole of bracket:<br>
 <img src="/static/mono3.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>
 <br>
 Fit the soft tubes over the stainless tubes.
-Please note, thick tube on rigth side, thin tube on left side.<br>
+Please note, thick tube on the right side, thin tube on the left side.<br>
 <img src="/static/mono4.png" alt="drawing" style="width:200px;"/>
 <br>
 <br>
 <br>
 Slide the stainless tubes approximately 10mm into the soft tubes.
-Use clean water as lube.
+Use clean, cold water as lube.
 The tubing will not soften if heated.
 The thickest stainless tube is the beverage tube, it goes on the right side.
 It has a thin end, this is the end that goes into the soft tube.
-The thinnest stainless tube (CO2 tube) has one straight-cut end and one bevel-cut end.
+The thinnest stainless tube is the CO2 tube.
+It has one straight-cut end and one bevel-cut end.
 The straight end goes into the soft tube on the left side.
-Beware of the bevel end, it might be sharp. :<br>
+Beware of the bevel end, it might be sharp:<br>
 <img src="/static/mono5.png" alt="drawing" style="width:400px;"/>
 <br>
 <br>